 \subsection{End-to-End Performance}

-We evaluate {\sys} performance on a synthetic workload with real-world ratio and two real-world trace.
-We run the experiments on eight metadata servers and eight datanodes, and the client issues 256 in-flight requests to pressure the servers. \autoref{tab:ratio} shows the workload composition.
+We evaluate the end-to-end performance under real-world workloads, with data access included, using a synthetic workload based on realistic operation ratios and two real-world traces.
+This experiment uses eight metadata servers and eight data nodes, and the client issues 256 in-flight requests.
+No dirty-set overflow occurs in this evaluation. \autoref{tab:ratio} summarizes the operation ratios for each workload.

-The data center service workload is a synthetic workload based on the operation ratio captured from Alibaba's deployed PanguFS~\cite{Lv2022InfiniFS}, used to demonstrate {\sys}'s ability to serve aggregated metadata requests in the data center.
-Based on this ratio, we perform 10 million operations in 1024 directories, with 80\% operations in 20\% directories to simulate the workload skewness.
-The synthetic workload does not contain data access since data operation ratio is unknown.
+The synthetic workload is derived from the operation ratios of traces in Alibaba's deployed PanguFS, which serves various data center services including data processing, object storage, and block storage~\cite{Lv2022InfiniFS}.
+Based on these ratios, we perform 10 million operations in 1024 directories, with 80\% of the operations in 20\% of the directories to simulate workload skew.
+Data access is omitted from the synthetic workload because the corresponding operation ratio is unavailable.

-The CV training and thumbnail workloads are representative many-small-file scenarios, used to demonstrate {\sys}'s ability to serve real applications.
-The CV training workload is traced from training ALEXNET model~\cite{NIPS2012_c399862d,ALEXNET} on ImageNet dataset~\cite{imagenet_dataset}, which contains 1.28 million files (mostly within 256KB) grouped in 1000 directories, and the trace captures the whole lifecycle of the dataset, including download, access, and removal.
-The thumbnail workloads captures the process of accessing 1 million images (mostly within 256KB) and creating thumbnails for them.
-We replay the trace with data access enabled and disabled respectively.
+The CV Training and Thumbnail workloads are representative many-small-file workloads.
+The CV Training workload is traced from training ALEXNET model~\cite{NIPS2012-c399862d,ALEXNET} on the ImageNet dataset~\cite{imagenet-dataset}, which contains 1.28 million files (mostly under 256KB) grouped into 1000 directories.
+This trace captures the entire lifecycle of the dataset, including download, access, and removal.
+The Thumbnail workload records the process of accessing 1 million images (mostly under 256KB) and creating thumbnails.
+We replay the trace with data access enabled and disabled.

-\autoref{fig:realworld} shows the aggregate throughput of each workloads.
-The CV training and thumbnail workloads are metadata intensive since metadata operations account for over 80\% of total operations in number and over 50\% in runtime. {\sys}'s significantly improvement in metadat throughput leads to a large improvement in end-to-end throughput. {\sys} outperforms Ceph, IndexFS and CFS-KV by up to 76.3$\times$, 2.1$\times$ and 67\% for metadata throughput and 21.1$\times$, 1.1$\times$ and 30.1\% end-to-end respectively.
+As \autoref{fig:realworld} shows, {\sys}'s improvement in metadata throughput translates into considerable gains in end-to-end throughput.
+Compared to CephFS, E-InfiniFS, and E-CFS, {\sys} delivers speedups of up to 76.3$\times$, 2.1$\times$, and 0.7$\times$ for metadata throughput, and up to 21.1$\times$, 1.1$\times$, and 0.3$\times$ for end-to-end performance.